 Should you salt eggplant before roasting?

 This is a hotly debated topic, and it is really an optional step.
-But, whether I’m making eggplant caponata, eggplant lasagna casserole, or something as simple as today's roasted eggplant pizza recipe, I do try to salt my eggplant first and allow it some time to “sweat.”
+But I do try to salt my eggplant first and allow it some time to “sweat.”

 I recommend salting the eggplant slices as the result is a more flavorful dish.
 The salt also helps break down eggplant's spongy texture a bit, giving the eggplant pizza a tender, meatier bite.